gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### Example 1: Vulnerability Management

-- Initial Access (T1071.001) - Application Layer Protocols (e.g., web traffic)
+- Initial Access (T1071.001) - Application Layer Protocols (e.g. web traffic)
 - Vulnerability management teams can monitor and patch vulnerabilities that could be exploited by adversaries to gain Initial Access.
 For instance, the adversary may exploit a vulnerable web application or public-facing server.
 - Strategic Action: Align your patching strategy with MITRE ATT&CK by prioritizing vulnerabilities tied to the Initial Access techniques.
 Utilize CVEs tied to T1071 techniques that might be actively exploited.